 Modular Soft-Fail n+1 Systems

 The PowerMAX system maintains complete parallel redundancy down to the embedded control level.
 Therefore the loss of an entire HPA chassis will not interrupt remote communications with the system.
-Remote communications can be either RS485 or Ethernet.
 The system will automatically correct its gain level in the event of one or more HPA chassis failures.

 The sophisticated system monitor and control allows the system to be locally or remotely operated as if it were a "single" chassis amplifier.
 The system control maintains a hierarchical management that allows the operator to interface to a single chassis of the multi-module array.